chiubaca/notes/README.md

 # Learning
-Compilation of resources that I have read/watched/worked through that have helped me become 1% better everyday.
+Compilation of resources that I have read/watched/worked through that have helped me become at least 1% better.

 This is also my [Learn-In-Public Micro Journal](https://learning.chiubaca.com).